coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 </pre>
 <pre>
 Summary Diagnosis:
-8.3% occupancy is	critical ,Shared memory usage limits to 1 block/SM.
-The kernel is heavily bottlenecked by shared memory usage, which cripples occupancy down to ~8%.
+\-8.3% occupancy is	critical ,Shared memory usage limits to 1 block/SM.
+The kernel is heavily bottlenecked by shared memory usage, which cripples occupancy down to ~8%, extremely low occupancy.
 Because there are so few active warps residing on the SM, the scheduler cannot hide the natural latency of math instructions (Wait Stalls).
-84% no-eligible cycles is	critical, only 1 active warp/scheduler, no latency hiding Stall Wait dominates is high, fixed-latency dependency, no warps to hide behind L1 hit rate 2.83%	is not critical,	intentional bypass via cp.async Thread divergence 23.6%	is not critical, predication at tile boundaries
+\-84% no-eligible cycles is	critical, only 1 active warp/scheduler, no latency hiding
+\-Stall Wait dominates is high, fixed-latency dependency, no warps to hide behind
+\-L1 hit rate 2.83%	is not critical,	intentional bypass via cp.async
+\-Thread divergence 23.6%	is not critical, predication at tile boundaries

 The issue is the shared memory consumption is so large it prevents more than 1 block from residing on an SM, leaving only 4 warps to hide all instruction latency — extremely low occupancy.
 Both Theoretical Occupancy